BirdeeHub/birdeevim/README.md

 from an autocommand if I want to only load it when needed.

 I haven't added any LSP's yet, thats next.
-I should just be able to add them as inputs then require('lspconfig') I think? not sure.
+I should just be able to add them as inputs in the flake and then As inputs into something else? then require('lspconfig') I think? not sure.

 ## Questions: